Panonim/Panonim/README.md

 | :---:   | :---: | :---: | :---:|

 ## 🌳 Plant The Tree
-For every sponsor i'm going to plant one tree no matter how much, it can be 1 sponsor or 1k i'm still going to plant one tree for every person to sponsor my page.
+I pledge to plant one tree for every sponsor, regardless of the number.
+Whether it's one sponsor or a thousand, each contribution will result in a new tree planted on my behalf.

 ``````
        ,.,